-(a) Scheduled redemption:
+(a) Scheduled redemption

-Unless previously redeemed, purchased and cancelled, the EUR Notes will be redeemed at their principal amount on 16 July 2027, subject as provided in EUR Condition 6 (Payments).
+Unless previously redeemed, purchased and cancelled, the CZK Notes will be redeemed at their principal amount on the Interest Payment Date in July 2026, subject as provided in CZK Condition 6 (Payments).

-- (b) Redemption for tax reasons: The EUR Notes may be redeemed at the option of the Issuer in whole, but not in part, at any time, on giving not less than 30 nor more than 60 days' notice to the Noteholders in accordance with EUR Condition 15 (Notices) (which notice shall be irrevocable) at their principal amount, together with interest accrued to the date fixed for redemption, if, immediately before giving such notice, the Issuer satisfies the EUR Trustee that: - (i) the Issuer has or will become obliged to pay additional amounts as provided or referred to in EUR Condition 7 (Taxation) as a result of any change in, or amendment to, the laws or regulations of Luxembourg or any political subdivision or any authority thereof or therein having power to tax, or any change in the application or official interpretation of such laws or regulations (including a holding by a court of competent jurisdiction), which change or amendment becomes effective on or after 16 July 2020; and - (ii) such obligation cannot be avoided by the Issuer taking reasonable measures available to it, provided, however, that no such notice of redemption shall be given earlier than 90 days prior to the earliest date on which the Issuer would be obliged to pay such additional amounts if a payment in respect of the EUR Notes were then due.
+(b) Redemption for tax reasons

+The CZK Notes may be redeemed at the option of the Issuer in whole, but not in part, at any time, on giving not less than 30 nor more than 60 days' notice to the Noteholders in accordance with CZK Condition 15 (Notices) (which notice shall be irrevocable) at their principal amount, together with interest accrued to the date fixed for redemption, if, immediately before giving such notice, the Issuer satisfies the CZK Trustee that:

+(i) the Issuer has or will become obliged to pay additional amounts as provided or referred to in CZK Condition 7 (Taxation) as a result of any change in, or amendment to, the laws or regulations of Luxembourg or any political subdivision or any authority thereof or therein having power to tax, or any change in the application or official interpretation of such laws or regulations provided, however, that no such notice of redemption shall be given earlier than 90 days prior to the earliest date on which the Issuer would be obliged to pay such additional amounts if a payment in respect of the CZK Notes were then due.